Anthrax in animals

 Australian veterinary authorities maintain emergency plans, based on the Australian Veterinary Emergency Plan (AUSVETPLAN), for the control of a large-scale anthrax outbreak.
 These plans include collaborative arrangements with a range of government authorities and industry organisations.

-Agriculture Victoria Customer Service Centre can put you in touch with your local Agriculture Victoria animal health staff member.
+Agriculture Victoria Customer Service Centre can put you in touch with your local Agriculture Victoria Animal Health and Welfare staff member.
 Contact the Customer Service Centre on 136 186.